ArdaXi/Minilodon/README.md

 - Configurable kick timer
 - More avenues of lookup such as wiki or wordpress
 - Look into changing kick timer at runtime
-- Add delete command
-- Refactor commands to return a message
 - Initialize kicker on join